 Contractual Genre Blindness: Dark Pegasus isn't so much genre blind as he prefers the "classic ways" of doing things whenever possible.
 Not being a stupid villain, however, leads him to only fall in the cliches when facing Dan, as he knows that Dan believes in a fair fight.
 This is probably why Dan has managed to kill him before the series started.
 Twice.

 Conversation Casualty: During a flashback to the first meeting between Dan and Dark Pegasus, Dark Pegasus kills a girl with a blast of magic in mid-sentence.

 "I offer this advice to you two: If you're going to destroy something... do it mid-dialogue.
 They always expect you to finish talking first."

 Crapsaccharine World: While fuzzy, comedic and with pastel colors (see image above), the world is flat out one of the most brutal, depressive, unfair settings you will ever find.
 People are free to rape and torture as they please, casual murder is routine and is treated as comedic, a race of Jerkass Gods run around creating havoc with impunity and the Demons roam Furrae unchecked to torment mortals for eons.
 Winterweir is freaking Equestria in comparison.
-This strip states that the vast majority of races don't live to die of old age because Furrae is such a tough world, with the Vampire race going extinct due to it.
+This strip states that the vast majority of races don't live to die of old age because Furrae is such a tough world (although old age for them would admittedly be hundreds or thousands of years old), with the Vampire race going extinct due to it.

 And Merlitz vs Abel, which, according to Aaryana, is the worst Cubi tat anyone can pick a fight with.